stevendesu/minimux/README.md

 acts as a broadcaster and you can subscribe (listen) or publish (dispatch) for any action.

-The major advantage to this minimist approach is that the amount of code you need to write in order to start using minimist is... well, **minimal**
+The major advantage to this minimalist approach is that the amount of code you need to write in order to start using Minimux is... well, **minimal**

 Consider the following using React-Redux: